kktec/gsheets/README.md

 0.4.1 (in development)
 * #17 Add building support for styling a workbook, sheet, column, row, or individual cell
-* # 10 Specify a specific number of rows to parse
+* # 10 Specify a specific number of rows to parse (not done yet)
+* Add support for using a custom Date format